 Narrow cycle path gives way to side road.
 Over here you generally have priority over side roads.
 See the first link for examples in the city, and this link for the countryside.

-Narrow with confusing overall design.
+Narrow on-road lanes with confusing overall design.
 Also note the extremely narrow width of the pavement used by the blue pedestrian on the left.
 However, there is still room for three lanes for cars.

 Immediately after negotiating the crossing, cyclists are supposed to hop up onto the narrow blue part of the pavement by turning at exactly the right time on a very short piece of dropped kerb.